 - I personally love these with tomatillo salsa.

-- For the Paleo diet, I often substitute the sour cream with my homemade mayonnaise without anything added to it, so just eggs, salt, vinegar, and oil.
+- For the Paleo diet, I often substitute the sour cream with my homemade mayo without anything added to it, so just eggs, salt, vinegar, and oil.

 - I generally prefer the red, orange and yellow mini pepper medley instead of green peppers and I love sweet onions instead of the red and yellow onions.